-The overall aim of the two-year residency curriculum is the comprehensive education and training of the general preventive medicine/public health practitioner and to also provide the opportunity to obtain a solid experience in providing occupational medicine care.
+The overall aim of the two-year residency curriculum is the comprehensive education and training of the general preventive medicine/public health practitioner and to also provide the opportunity to obtain a solid experience in providing preventive medical care.
 The residency has four key components integrated over the two years:

 - A formal didactic educational experience leading to an Masters in Public Health Degree